shinyoungyou/user-docs/README.md

 ## How We Created This Guide

-We created this guide based on what we learned in our CST Term 1 classes, such as COMP 1537 (Web Development) and COMP 1800 (Project 1), where we used VS Code frequently.
+We created this guide based on what we learned in our CST Term 1 classes, such as COMP 1537 (Web Development 1) and COMP 1800 (Project 1), where we used VS Code frequently.
 We clearly documented each step as we practiced, including common problems and how we solved them.

 ### Using MkDocs